arjavaai/Mindleap/README.md

-# MindLeap - Educational Platform
+# MindLeap - Comprehensive Educational Platform

 ## 🎯 Overview

-MindLeap is a comprehensive educational platform designed to enhance student learning through interactive quizzes, daily streak challenges, and gamified learning experiences.
-Built with React, TypeScript, and Firebase, it provides a complete ecosystem for students, administrators, and schools.
+MindLeap is a modern, interactive educational platform designed to revolutionize learning through engaging quizzes, daily challenges, and gamified experiences.
+Built with React, TypeScript, and Firebase, it provides a complete ecosystem with three main components: **Student Dashboard**, **Admin Dashboard**, and **Landing Page**.

 ## ✨ Features